The first twelve years of the Cocoa Black journey has delivered an abundance of life in all its beautiful complexity, joy and sadness.

-In 2014, Ruth invited Martin to help develop a range of new chocolate and pastry masterclasses.
-First up was a three-day chocolate showpiece course.
+In 2014, Ruth invited Martin to help develop a Chocolate Showpiece Masterclass for The Chocolate & Pastry School.
 Students would design and assemble 1-2m high showpiece, following a theme such as ‘Pinocchio’ or ‘Music’.
 Over time, these courses attracted top pastry chef talent, including Graham Hornigold (Hakkasan), Cherish Finden (Judge, Crème de la Crème), and Hideko Kawa (The Fat Duck).

 2015 was another busy year for Ruth and Cocoa Black.
-As well as judging the UK Chocolate Masters with Michel Roux Jr., Ruth was commissioned to support some big public sector events.
-Among them was a nationwide campaign promoting the launch of the £192M Borders Railway by Her Majesty the Queen.
+As well as judging the UK Chocolate Masters with Michel Roux Jr., Cocoa Black was commissioned to support some big public sector events.
+Among them was a nationwide campaign promoting the launch of the £294M Borders Railway by Her Majesty the Queen.

 Sponsored by Scottish Borders Council, Ruth’s golden ticket campaign saw 25,000 bespoke branded chocolate bars distributed to schoolkids across the region.
 The campaign raised over £20,000 for the Cash for Kids charity.

-In January, work started on The Chocolate & Pastry School, a purpose-fitted training facility above the Cocoa Black boutique.
+In January, work started on The Chocolate & Pastry School, a purpose-fitted training facility above the Cocoa Black boutique in Peebles.
 Ruth and I were considering who we could invite to open it.
 We wanted it to be someone who already had an association with Cocoa Black.
 HRH Prince Edward was our first choice.

 I found myself writing a letter to the Prince more in hope than in expectation of a positive reply.
 As luck would have it, the letter arrived on the royal breakfast table on the very morning Prince Edward had decided to attend the Queen’s Garden Party in Edinburgh.

 On his second visit to Cocoa Black on 5th July 2016, HRH Prince Edward officially opened The Chocolate & Pastry School.
-The event was filmed by the BBC.
-He departed with a box of Cocoa Black chocolates which, according to his Private Secretary, were presented to Her Majesty the Queen the following evening.
+The royal opening was filmed as part of a six part TV series BBC The River.
+He departed with a box of Cocoa Black Signature Selection chocolates which, according to his Private Secretary, were presented to Her Majesty the Queen the following evening.

-In February 2016, I received a phone call from Steven Todd, Series Producer of a forthcoming BBC documentary, The River.
-Steven was keen to understand more about life in a chocolate factory, and a meeting was arranged.
+In February 2016, I received a phone call from Steven Todd, Series Producer of a forthcoming TV documentary, BBC The River.
+Steven was keen to understand more about life in The Chocolate Factory, and a meeting was arranged.

 Within a fortnight, the cameras were rolling again at Cocoa Black, with filming continuing throughout the summer.
 Ruth was also filming in Estonia, giving a impromptu chocolate demonstration to the Estonian President live on TV.